Chester Mountaineering Club (CMC) was founded in 1953, the year that saw the first ascent of Everest.

 Other outdoor meets are held at locations throughout the UK with North Wales, the Lakes and the Peak District proving regular popular destinations.

-Below are some photos of recent summer trips: climbing at Fairhead, Ireland, Swiss rock, Winter ski mountaineering, Bernese Oberland, and El Chorro sports climbing, Spain.
+Below are photos of a small selection of bigger trips we have arranged: climbing at Fairhead, Ireland, Swiss rock, Winter ski mountaineering, Bernese Oberland, and El Chorro sports climbing, Spain.

 We also meet every Wednesday evening all year round.

 Up to the minute details can be found on our Facebook page

 In the summer months (April to Sept) we visit a local crags followed by a nearby pub once the light fades.

 In winter months we climb indoors at the Boardroom most Wednesday evenings before retiring to the Glynn Arms in Hawarden for well earned refreshment.
 For variety, we also visit other climbing walls in the area.